sooopic/system-analysis/content/en/docs/Task_2/_index.md

 --header 'Authorization: Bearer .eyJleHAiOjE2NjUzMzczNTUsIml********'
 ```

-**POST** contains the body part in the request and mostly using for sending information to the server (such as creating new resource).
+**POST** contains the body part in the request and is used mostly for sending information to the server (such as creating new resource).
 It also could be used for retrieving infromation, when there are not enough _Query Parameters_ in GET-method (but it is exceptions).

 Example of simple POST request:
 ```bash